Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Plan with your children and identify a safe place for them (for example, a room with a lock or a friend’s house where they can go for help).
 Reassure them that their job is to stay safe, not to protect you.

-Contact your local battered women’s shelter and find out about laws and other resources available to you before you have to use them during a crisis.
+Contact your local battered women’s shelter.
+Find out about laws and other resources available to you before you have to use them during a crisis.

 Keep a journal of all violent incidents, noting dates, events, and threats made.